HubSpot overview: What it is & how it works in 2026

 The Marketing Hub is where HubSpot’s famous "inbound marketing" philosophy really shines.
 It's packed with tools to help you create content, pull in organic traffic, and turn those anonymous visitors into actual leads.

-You can build landing pages from scratch, design forms and pop-ups to capture contact info, and create automated email drips to nurture people who aren’t quite ready to buy.
-It also gives you a central dashboard to run marketing campaigns across different channels and see what’s actually driving results, plus some decent SEO tools to help you optimize your content for search engines.
+You can build landing pages from scratch, design forms and pop-ups to capture contact info, and create automated email drips to nurture people who aren't quite ready to buy.
+It also gives you a central dashboard to run marketing campaigns across different channels and see what's actually driving results, plus some excellent SEO tools to help you optimize your content for search engines.

 Sales Hub: For managing your pipeline and closing deals

 It handles things like follow-up emails and data entry automatically, which saves a ton of time.
 You also get a clean, visual pipeline that shows you exactly where every single deal is at any given moment.
-Plus, it uses AI to forecast future revenue based on your pipeline’s health, which can help with setting more realistic sales targets.
+Plus, it uses AI to forecast future revenue based on your pipeline's health, which helps with setting more realistic sales targets.

 Service Hub: For supporting customers and driving retention